Product Retention and the Status Quo

-For example, the cohort below shows us purchases made by users after subscribing to the product.
+For example, the behavioral cohort below shows us purchases made by users after subscribing to the product.
 It helps us understand direct channels like push notifications might be the biggest driver of the buying decision for your customers in the first week than other channels like email or referral marketing.
 So a concentrated effort in refining our notification approach could nudge our customers further into their buying decisions.

 Product Update Performance

 If your team launches frequent product updates, launch cohorts can help you probe your churn rate.
 There could be app sections where your customers experience poor performance, which your team can fix before it is too late.

 For example, Snapchat released a massive redesign of their app in 2018 and faced severe backlash immediately after launch, with thousands of users protesting the change in the app experience.
 Launch cohorts can help you examine customer behavior before and after the update to drill down into massive pattern changes and fix these experience issues quickly.

 Analyzing behavioral cohorts of your most engaged customers will help you understand their usage patterns over time.
 You could then use the lessons learned to create behavioral nudges in new customers to help them make quicker buying decisions.
 This will increase lifetime value for your product and support your product growth over time.

 For example, Pinterest keeps a close watch on its cohort of ‘core Pinners’ or power users of Pinterest, who have visited 14 or more times in a 28-day period.
 It also monitors behavioral cohorts of users with a lesser proportion of usage to identify areas where these users typically drop off.
 Monitoring these cohorts helps Pinterest identify how to best communicate the core value Pinterest provides in the quickest way to the newest of users, thus increasing customer lifetime value.